 My Town: GrotonDecember 13, 2019

-In November 2020, United States citizens will vote for a new president.
+Every four years, United States citizens vote for a new president.
 Voting for our country’s leader is important.
 The United States is a democracy.
 In a democracy a country’s citizens elect its leaders.

 Women fought for a long time to get their right to vote.
 They wanted suffrage.
 Suffrage means the right to vote in political elections.